sensei-skipper/DataReleases/README.md

 ## "Snolab_binned_1"

-This folder contains images corresponding to the hidden (blinded) dataset from the Golden quadrant used in this publication: link to the paper.
+This folder contains images corresponding to the hidden (blinded) dataset from the Golden quadrant used in [this publication](https://arxiv.org/abs/2410.18716).
 We calibrate the images using the mean value of a single electron in ADUs

 ROOT files contain images separated by exposure time (in seconds).
 Inside each file, there is a tree: